jonlpersson/ed-latimore/site/_posts/2024-01-22-8-counterintuitive-strategies-to-make-a-relationship-last.md

 Hopefully, the difference is clear.
 Many people use the two synonymously, but they are nothing alike.
 Giving and receiving criticism is essential for a relationship to last.
 There is such a thing as being "overly critical," but that's a distinction of degree, not type.
 Insults, however, can't be tolerated.

 I don't believe in insulting people I'm not in a relationship with, as the sole intent of an insult is to cause harm, and living that way never turns out good for you.
 I couldn't imagine doing it in a relationship.
-Verbal abuse is a slippery slope to physical abuse.&nbsp;
+Verbal abuse is a slippery slope to physical abuse.

-But I want to be clear: insults are verbal abuse, not criticism.&nbsp;
+But I want to be clear: insults are verbal abuse, not criticism.

 {% twitter https://twitter.com/EdLatimore/status/1110121502991630336 %}

 ## For people without children, the stance on children needs to be discussed

-There are only three ways to look at this issue:&nbsp;
+There are only three ways to look at this issue:

 * Wants children
 * Does not want children
 * Indifferent

-Note that “undecided” is not an option.&nbsp;
+Note that “undecided” is not an option.

 This isn’t because I don’t think some people aren’t sure about having kids.
 It’s because these are the only three stances in the context of what makes a relationship work.

 While it’d be nice to deal with probabilities, nature has put a time limit on a woman’s ability to reproduce, and sperm quality degrades over time.
 Given that, from conception to adulthood, a child is at least a 20-year time investment, you don’t have time for “I’m not sure” or “Maybe one day.”

 If you are the person who wants kids, and you're with someone who doesn't—or vice-versa— do not waste time.
 End the relationship and be clear about why.
 Please don't waste time hoping they'll change.
-Life is short, and your window to reproduce is even shorter.&nbsp;
+Life is short, and your window to reproduce is even shorter.

 People who want kids should only date people who want kids.
 People who don't want kids should only pair up with people who don't want kids.
 This seems straightforward and obvious, but I've met people who are convinced that a person will change their mind, and after nearly a decade together, they're left confused and angry.